NikkiRademaker/NikkiRademaker/README.md

 </p>
 🚀 About Me
 <br>
 Hello!
-I am a tech enthusiast with a background in Bioinformatics (BSc) and Creative Intelligence & Technology (MSc).
+I am a tech enthusiast with a degree in Bioinformatics (BSc) and Creative Intelligence & Technology (MSc).
 My background combines scientific research, data, programming, and creative technology.
 Most of my projects focus on interactive tools and games.
 Additionally, I have a strong interest in human-computer interaction.
 <br><br>
 🛠️ Tech Stack
 <p align="left">